OVECJOE/2bottles-app/README.md

 At startup:

-1. Global styles load and demo analytics are initialized.
+1. Global styles load and analytics are initialized (Vercel analytics if enabled via `VITE_ENABLE_VERCEL_ANALYTICS`).
 2. Boot mode is determined:
    - Landing mode for `/` and `/index.html`.
    - App mode for main routed experience.